dingyuqi/keep-it-simple-site/docs/en/2. Algorithm/2024-11-26-consistent Hash.md

 :::

-The above has completed the calculation process of the entire consistent Hash algorithm.
+The above has completed the calculation process of the entire Consistent Hash Algorithm.
 Next, let's take a look at the two scenarios mentioned at the beginning of the article: what changes will occur in the mapping between data and machines in adding machine nodes and deleting machine nodes.

 ### Adding machine nodes
 Now add a machine $c_4$, and get the integer $t_4$ after taking the Hash value modulo, and add it to the Hash ring.